 Stolen pushchairs – some of them worth £1,000 end up on Gumtree, ebay or Facebook and are sold for hundreds of pounds.
 A quick search on ebay shows a thriving second hand market.
 There’s no reason to suspect any of these buggies are stolen but if they are, thieves are pocketing a tidy profit for very little effort.

-Do I really need to worry about my pram getting stolen?
+Do I really need to worry about buggy theft?

-No one knows the exact scale of the problem because most parents don’t report their loss to the police, or claim on their insurance.
+No one knows the exact scale of the buggy theft problem because most parents don’t report their loss to the police, or claim on their insurance.

 However, according to a Daily Telegraph article in 2013 the black market in stolen pushchairs was worth £60million.
 In the same year, The Daily Mail reported that LV paid out £70million in insurance claims for stolen buggies.
 The company estimated that 340,000 parents with children under 5 had lost buggies in this way.